mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 We here define an IOU ("I owe you") token to be a type of token, either an [NFT](https://en.wikipedia.org/wiki/Non-fungible_token) on a blockchain or another kind of digital token, where the company in question has a contract that commits it to eventually pay the holder of the token an amount of money specified by the token.

 The same contract can furthermore have a clause that the company has to use at least 5 % of its revenue to pay back IOU tokens at regular intervals, until there are no more unpaid tokens left in circulation.
-And the order of when the IOU tokens are paid back should be predetermined by the contract.
+And the order of when the IOU tokens are paid back should also be predetermined by the contract.

 The value of these IOU tokens will thus be equal to the amount of money that is owed on them, times the probability that the company in question will succeed and be able to pay the money back, minus the interests lost in the meantime by the holder due to not being able to invest the same money elsewhere.